unboxed/unboxed.co/source/blog/2016-03-18-event-digitalising-local-government-services.md

 Currently in the Beta phase, this the starting point for the services on this digital platform.
 It has been developed by starting with the current problem with local government services, not the solution.<br/>

-LoGov is a platform for shared services; in a similar way that [GDS](https://gds.blog.gov.uk) (Government Digital Service) have ‘government as a platform’ - it’s about providing the building blocks to build these services.<br/>
+LoGov is a platform for shared services; in a similar way that [GDS](https://gds.blog.gov.uk) (Government Digital Service) have ‘government as a platform’ - it’s about providing the building blocks to build the services that residents need.<br/>

-Set up as a CIC (Community Interest Company) and a social enterprise, the aim of LoGov is to give people the confidence in local government that the platform is not in it for the money but to solve three main problems:<br/>
+Set up as a CIC (Community Interest Company) and a social enterprise, the aim of LoGov is to give people the confidence in local government that the platform is not in it for the money, but to solve three main current problems:<br/>

 <b>1.
 No access to digital expertise</b><br/>
 Digital expertise in councils is placed in certain areas – IT, for example.
 Within the service delivery team, there are very few digital expertise – very few designers, very few developers who can build and deliver things quickly.
 The service delivery team tend to be focused on “business as usual” with not much strategic thinking.<br/>

-The answer to this problem: A team of agile pioneers is needed:<br/>
+The answer to this problem - a team of agile pioneers is needed:<br/>

 ![Agile pioneers](http://i1291.photobucket.com/albums/b548/grammccram/Screen%20Shot%202016-03-18%20at%2011.38.00_zpslordwse4.png)

-A team of these agile specialists can come into an organisation, communicate the ‘why’ (why they’re doing what they’re doing) and they can integrate, embed and co-locate within a council team.<br/>
+A team of these agile specialists can come into an organisation, communicate the ‘why’ (why they’re doing what they’re doing) and integrate, embed and co-locate themselves within a council team.<br/>

 <b>2.
 Too many services to be digitalised</b><br/>
 There are around 600 current services in local government that have yet to be digitalised.
 Within councils it’s very difficult to identify the services to be transformed, prioritise them and know where to start and which ones to do first.
 These are often services with a high volume of cost or high cost/low volume.
 Start with the hardest service first and don’t be afraid to fail fast.
 Run the Discovery work on the service and find out quickly if it can be done.<br/>